-Analysis | What is court packing and why are some Democrats seriously considering it?
+Analysis | What is court packing, and why are some Democrats seriously considering it?

 “Any one of these things might not have been sufficient by themselves,” said University of Michigan law professor Leah Litman.
 “But the combination of all these things … strikes people as no way to run a country.”

-“Nothing is off the table,” Senate Minority Leader Charles E. Schumer (D-N.Y.) told fellow Democrats in a widely reported private conference call this weekend.
+“Nothing is off the table,” Senate Minority Leader Charles E. Schumer (N.Y.) told fellow Democrats in a widely reported private conference call this weekend.
 He didn’t specifically mention court packing, but this was interpreted as a nod to considering the idea, since he didn’t rule it out either.

-“We need to reform the Supreme Court in a way that will strengthen its independence and restore the American people’s trust in it as a check to the presidency and the Congress,” agreed former South Bend, Ind., mayor Pete Buttigieg.
+“We need to reform the Supreme Court in a way that will strengthen its independence and restore the American people’s trust in it as a check to the presidency and the Congress,” former South Bend, Ind., mayor Pete Buttigieg said.

-What Biden has said about court-packing
+What Biden has said about court packing

 He has not been a fan.
 He sees it as a maneuver that could come back to haunt Democrats when they’re out of power.
 What’s to stop a Republican president and Republican Congress from expanding it even more, to get what they want?
-That was a feature of the Reconstruction Era.
+That was a feature of the Reconstruction era.
 “We’ll live to rue that day,” he said last year during the primary.

 Plus, Biden has served in the Senate for more than 30 years and has a reputation for respecting institutions and the way things are done.
 He’s an unlikely candidate to be the first president in some 150 years to expand the court.
 And his campaign seems aware of a risk that even talking about this could turn away moderate voters — who may not be as conservative as the way this Supreme Court is heading, but who also don’t want to mess with the way things are done.
 Ginsburg was opposed to it for that reason.